Authentication

 (If you are a stickler, you’ll notice there is no request for a token from the apps to the identity provider after the user authenticates.
 That is implied and required.)

-With SSO there are different sessions managed by different applications, which can have varying lifetimes and storage mechanisms.
+With SSO, different sessions manage different applications, which can have varying lifetimes and storage mechanisms.

 The PPVC and Hooli Jobs applications delegate authentication to the single sign-on provider, and build their sessions on the foundation of the identity provider’s session.
 That session is, in turn, tied to a user authentication event.